 Before completely redesigning your site, you can try different methods to help users have an easier time converting.
 But you can only do so much.
 If your site is older and using out of date technology, users might just not find it appealing enough to stay compared to competitors.

 Pro Tip: What’s a “good” bounce rate?
-Every site is different, but generally it’s acceptable for landing pages to have 70-90% bounce rate, lead generation 30%-50%, and content sites 40%-60%.
+Every site is different, but generally, it’s acceptable for landing pages to have 70-90% bounce rate, lead generation 30%-50%, and content sites 40%-60%.
 Remember, a high bounce rate is fine if you want users to come to your page, do one thing and then leave (like landing pages).
 But if users are coming to landing pages and not converting, that’s when your landing page is ineffective and your bounce rate reflects that.

-How Can You Decrease Your Bounce Rate?
+How Can You Decrease Your Bounce Rate with a Website Redesign?

 - Enhance readability.